MicrosoftDocs/power-platform/power-platform/guidance/coe/limitations.md

 If your Power Platform admin role is managed via  **[PIM](/azure/active-directory/privileged-identity-management/pim-getting-started)** ensure the Sync Flows of the Core Components solution are set up to complete during the time whilst your user is granted admin permission.
 If your user loses admin access during the run of the sync flows, you may end up with incomplete or incorrect data if you use PIM and your Power Platform Admin Role.

-## Monitoring Flow Runs
+## Monitoring Cloud flow runs

-Currently there is no solution for pulling in Power Automate cloud flow runs.

-We do have limited ability to monitor desktop flows, and those are part of the normal Core solution and Power BI reports.
+Monitoring Cloud flow runs is currently not included in the CoE Starter Kit.
+Monitoring Desktop flow runs is included, although limited.

-If you want more details for desktop flows runs please see this solution from outside the Starter Kit: [Advanced Power Automate RPA Run Log Analytics with PowerBI and Dataverse](https://flow.microsoft.com/en-us/blog/advanced-power-automate-rpa-run-log-analytics-with-power-bi-and-dataverse/)
+If you want more details for Desktop flows runs please see this solution available outside the CoE Starter Kit: [Advanced Power Automate RPA Run Log Analytics with PowerBI and Dataverse](https://flow.microsoft.com/blog/advanced-power-automate-rpa-run-log-analytics-with-power-bi-and-dataverse/)

 [!INCLUDE[footer-include](../../includes/footer-banner.md)]